-4.2 The department published evaluation guidance for transfer programmes in June 2012 which asks for long-term impacts to be measured in cash and asset transfer programmes.
+4.2 The department published evaluation guidance for transfer programmes in June 2012 which asks for long-term impacts to be measured in cash and asset transfer programmes25.
 Long-term impacts have already been measured in Bangladesh, Ethiopia and Kenya.
 Measuring long-term impacts requires follow-up surveys, preferably carried out by government monitoring and evaluation systems.
 The department is supporting the building of monitoring and evaluation systems in Ghana, Kenya, Pakistan, Rwanda, South Sudan, Uganda and Zambia.
-Measuring long-term impacts will be considered, in addition to existing plans to measure short-term impacts, for programmes in India, Mozambigue, Nigeria, the Occupied Palestinian Territories, Yemen and Zimbabwe.
+Measuring long-term impacts will be considered, in addition to existing plans to measure short-term impacts, for programmes in India, Mozambique, Nigeria, the Occupied Palestinian Territories, Yemen and Zimbabwe.

-5: Committee of Public Accounts conclusion The department's ability to evaluate the value for money of transfers is undermined by gaps in data on cost and performance.
+The department's ability to evaluate the value for money of transfers is undermined by gaps in data on cost and performance.